oyemadeiyanuoluwa/PROJECT_CUSTOMER_DATA_LITA/README.md

   - Implement customer retention strategies to stabilize both active and inactive subscriptions, especially in underperforming regions like the East.
   - Given that Basic is the most popular subscription type, consider expanding its availability or introducing additional features to further boost sales, especially in regions where it is underrepresented.
   - Given the drop in sales from 2022 to 2023, assess market shifts or external factors that may have impacted performance and adjust strategies to improve sales for the coming year.

+### Limitations
+-Some values were missing, which limited the ability to conduct a thorough analysis of the customer data.

+### Conclusions
+-